 ATTENDEE HEALTH AND SAFETY GUIDELINES

-We look forward to seeing you at HPCS 2020 during the week of 25 - 29 January 2021.
+We look forward to seeing you at HPCS 2020 October 26-30, 2020.
 The health and safety of all attendees is our primary goal.
 To ensure the well-being of all event participants, we have assembled the following guidelines to provide a safe and enjoyable experience.

 As a general rule, please use common sense when traveling to and attending the event.
 Make sure to communicate with the organizers.
 If you need assistance at any time, please reach out to the General Chairs, Program Chairs, and Registration Chairs of HPCS 2020.

 BEFORE THE EVENT